smartinov/lock/README.md

 export TEST_MONGO_DB="your_db"
 ```
 The randomly generated collection is dropped after each test.

+Easiest way to run mongo database for testing tests if docker is present is to run ``docker run --rm -p "3000:27017" mongo`` which will start a
+mongo instance on the default port 3000 of localhost, and will remove the image afterwards.

 Run the tests from the root directory of this repo like so:
 ```